xieyuheng/inner/persons/coxeter/generators-and-relations-for-discrete-groups.md

 ---
-title: generators and relations for discrete groups
+title: Generators and relations for discrete groups
-author: coxeter
+author: Coxeter
-date: 1957
+year: 1957
 ---

 # 1 cyclic, dicydic and metacyclic groups